snowdrop/springboot-to-quarkus-migration/README.md

 ## How to test and debug the rules

-This project provides a Quarkus CLI application able to analyze a java project and to validate it against the rules created.
+This project provides a Quarkus CLI application able to analyze and transform a java Spring Boot project and to validate it against the rules created.
-Look to the [README](lsp/README.md) of the lsp project to play with it !

 ## Migration path